U.S. emergency oil reserve tempts Congress at the wrong time

 The White House has said little, but many observers point to signs suggesting that the Obama administration is unlikely to allow a raid of the SPR.

-Jason Bordoff, founding director of Columbia University's Center on Global Energy Policy and a former energy adviser to President Barack Obama, said even though the White House has not signaled yet that it would veto a bill that taps the SPR, Energy Secretary Ernest Moniz likely laid out the administration's leaning on the reserve in his speech last month.
+Jason Bordoff, founding director of Columbia University's Centre on Global Energy Policy and a former energy adviser to President Barack Obama, said even though the White House has not signalled yet that it would veto a bill that taps the SPR, Energy Secretary Ernest Moniz likely laid out the administration's leaning on the reserve in his speech last month.

 In the speech, Moniz said he did not agree the SPR was a less potent tool in an era of near record high oil output, while a recent federal report noted that global spare oil production capacity to deal with emergency outages was near its lowest on record.